System-T/DimSim/README.md

 Min Li, Marina Danilevsky, Sara Noeman and Yunyao Li. *DIMSIM: An Accurate Chinese Phonetic Similarity Algorithm based on Learned High Dimensional Encoding*.
 CoNLL 2018.

-In this library, we provide a pre-trained model that can perform the following functions:
+In this library, we provide a pre-trained model that can perform the following functions, in compliance with the phonetic principles of Mandarin Chinese as guided by the Romanization defined in [ISO 7098:2015](https://www.iso.org/standard/61420.html):
 - Given two Chinese phrases (of the same length), return the phonetic distance of the input phrases.
 Optionally you can feed in pinyin strings of Chinese phrases too.
 - Given a Chinese phrase, return its top-k similar (phoentically) Chinese phrases.